dsc-courses/dsc80-2023-wi/project5.md

 ### Style

 While your website will neatly organized and tailored for public consumption, it is important to keep your analysis notebook organized as well.
 Follow these guidelines:
-* Your work for each of the three project sections (Cleaning and EDA, Assessment of Missingness, and Hypothesis Testing) described above should be completed in code cells underneath the Markdown header of that section's name.
+* Your work for each of the three project sections (Baseline Model, Final Model, and Fairness Analysis) described above should be completed in code cells underneath the Markdown header of that section's name.
 * You should **only include work that is relevant** to posing, explaining, and answering the question(s) you state in your report.
 You should include data quality, cleaning, and missingness assessments, though these should broadly be relevant to the question at hand.
 * Make sure to clearly explain what each component of your notebook **means**.
 Specifically:
     - All plots should have titles, labels, and a legend (if applicable), even if they don't make it into your website.
 Plots should be self-contained – readers should be able to understand what they describe without having to read anything else.